tbeauvais/static-signup/README.md

 * Add index.html that includes a sign-up form

 ## Step 2
 * Use AWS Console to create a new S3 bucket
-  * Make S3 bucket a static website
+  * Make S3 bucket a static website (under bucket properties)
-* Copy index.html to S3 bucket
+* Upload index.html to S3 bucket
-   * make file public read
+   * make index.html file public read
-* find URL and launch in Browser
+* Find URL and launch in Browser (under bucket properties/Static website hosting)

-1) Add pipeline.yml for creating S3 Bucket
+## Step 3
+* Delete the S3 bucket you created in step 2

+## Step 4
+We will now stat to automate the creation of infrastructure

+* Add a file named pipeline.yml to your github project with the following content

 http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html
 ```